restratagem/btnscan-api/endpoints/supply/btn/readme.md

 # /price/btn

-Returns the current price for BTN based on aggregated data from various exchanges.
+Returns the current approximate supply of BTN.

 ## Endpoint